rajayeswanth/code_evaluator/README.md

 ## Technical Infrastructure

-The system uses Redis for caching to improve performance and reduce API costs.
+The system utilizes Redis for caching to enhance performance and minimize API costs.
 All API responses are cached for 2 hours, which significantly reduces the load on our LLM providers and speeds up response times for repeated queries.

 The backend is built with Django and Django REST Framework, providing a robust API that can handle the high volume of requests from our large student body.
 We use PostgreSQL for data storage and Redis for caching and session management.